Stratospheric Controlled Perturbation Experiment (SCoPEx)

 Who is providing the funding?

-Experimental hardware and operations will be funded from internal Harvard research funds provided to Professors David Keith and Frank Keutsch.
-Additional research funding will be provided by Harvard’s Solar Geoengineering Research Program (SGRP).
+Experimental hardware and operations are funded from internal Harvard research funds provided to Professors David Keith and Frank Keutsch.
+Additional research funding is provided by Harvard’s Solar Geoengineering Research Program (SGRP).
 All donations to SGRP are philanthropic.

 How will intellectual property be managed?

 We strongly discourage the commercialization of solar geoengineering.
 David Keith and John Dykema recently authored a blog post on this topic, explaining why they oppose commercial work on solar geoengineering and will not file solar geoengineering patents.
 Frank Keutsch, David Keith, and John Dykema will not file for patents associated with SCoPEx.

 While it technically may be true that Harvard owns intellectual property arising from research conducted using university resources, based on Harvard’s IP Policy and the individual Participation Agreements faculty and researchers sign, as a practical matter the university will not file to protect or enforce intellectual property against the wishes of the contributing faculty member.
 Moreover, neither SGRP or its donors can make any claim on the intellectual property related to the experiment.

 Does SCoPEx violate the Convention on Biological Diversity?

 SCoPEx does not violate the Convention on Biological Diversity (CBD).